CAFxX/balancer/README.md

 This library originated as a fork of [`github.com/esiqveland/balancer`](https://github.com/esiqveland/balancer) but has since been fully rewritten and it contains no upstream code.

+This library also contains a number of `net.Resolver` middlewares that add useful features such as caching, timeout, and  request deduplication (for thundering herd protection).

 ## Scope

 `balancer` does not do health checking and does not monitor status of any hosts.